The Czar Bomb

 He stepped inside, waiting silently in the dark for any sign he had been detected.
 There was none.
 He reached into the knapsack and pulled out the small gas bottle and the attached face mask he had been given.

 He stepped quietly into the small bedroom.
 The sound of rattled breathing told the thief the old man was asleep.
-In the dim light of the window, he could see the old man lying on his back on a little cot in the corner.
+In the dim light from the window, he could see the old man lying on his back on a little cot in the corner.
 He turned the valve on the gas bottle to start the flow of carbon dioxide.

 Striding across the room, he straddled the old man, pinned his arms, pushed the mask over his face, and held it there.